Board of Governors

 Daniel Gamba, CFA, is a managing director, the global head of active equity product strategy and a member of the Global Operating Committee and Human Capital Committee at BlackRock.
 Gamba is responsible for platform strategy, product development, and business activities to drive growth across active equities in the Americas, EMEA and Asia Pacific.
 Prior to this role, Gamba was head of iShares Americas Institutional Business where he led business strategy, client service, and business development for iShares ETFs in the Americas.
 Gamba joined Barclays Global Investors (BGI) in 2000, before its merger with BlackRock in 2009.
 At BGI, he was the chief executive officer of the Latin America and Caribbean business.
 In this role, he grew business from Latin American clients from nil to over $40 billion and expanded BGI’s footprint into Mexico City; Sao Paulo; Santiago, Chile; and Bogota, Colombia, including local asset management operations.
 Gamba began his career with BGI as a director of global strategy.
 Previously, he was a senior consultant for financial institutions at A.T.
 Kearney.
 From 1990 to 1995, Gamba worked in marketing and product management in Latin America.
 Gamba is a member of the CFA Institute Board of Governors and currently sits as the co-chair of the Society Partnership Advisory Council.
 Previously he was a member of the Executive Advisory Board of the Education Advisory Committee and of the Claritas Advisory Committee.
 Gamba is also a board member of the Council of Urban Professionals, supporting the career progression of professional people of color, and board member of Northwestern University’s Alumni Association.
 Gamba earned a BS degree in industrial engineering from Pontificia Universidad Católica del Perú in 1989 and an MBA in finance and economics from the Kellogg School of Management at Northwestern University in 1997.

-Board Past Chair and Nominating Committee Chair
+Board Past Chair, Nominating Committee Chair, Governance Committee Chair

 President and CEO, Diamond Hill Capital Management, Inc.